Here’s Why Alcohol Withdrawal Can Be Deadly florida

 Who’s at risk?

-People who are addicted to alcohol or abuse alcohol regularly are at risk for alcohol withdrawal syndrome.
+People who are addicted to alcohol or misuse alcohol regularly are at risk for alcohol withdrawal syndrome.
 Also, people with an alcohol use disorder who suddenly stop drinking may experience withdrawal symptoms.
 Those who have previously experienced withdrawal symptoms or experienced difficulties during alcohol detox in the past are at a higher risk of alcohol withdrawal syndrome.

 What are the symptoms of alcohol withdrawal?